 Cookies on the Healthspan site

-This may seem like a simple question, but regularly seeing fat cats and obese dogs changes our perspective of what is normal.
+This may seem like a simple question, but seeing fat cats and obese dogs regularly can change our perspective of what is normal.
 Add in thick fur coats and a vast array of breeds and things can get tricky.

 If you aren't sure if your dog or cat is the correct weight, it's a good idea to ask your vet.
 We don't judge (we know how hard it can be when those soulful eyes beg for treats), but we do offer good advice.

 As with humans, there are huge risks for our pets if they are obese.
 Diabetes is common in overweight pets, especially cats.
 Arthritis is another common problem for cats and particularly dogs, and of course extra weight can put a huge strain on the heart.
 Certain types of cancer are more common in obese animals, too.

 Many of us show our pets how much we love them by feeding them, but we're often feeding them too much.
 The first step in any weight loss plan is to reduce the intake of food: cut out fatty treats and replace them with attention or games instead.
 Remember, older pets, or ones who have been neutered, need far fewer calories.

 It's not just about the quantity of food – it can also be the wrong type of food.
 Every pet is different and there are lots of reasons for a certain diet, but do have a think about what would best suit their needs.
 Dry food, for example, is less energy-dense than wet or tinned food.
 There are also lots of low-fat, or even prescription diet, foods available.
 Likewise, go for low-fat treats.

 Of course, even if you are feeding the best food you can find, it's no good if your pet cannot digest it properly.